Campus and Online Learning Formats

 At University of Phoenix, you can choose a learning mode to fit your lifestyle—whether it's attending classes through our online learning format or campus-based format.
 The same rigorous curriculum is applied across all methods.
 Although learning formats are widely available, not every option is offered at every location.

 As a student, technology plays a key role in your educational process, no matter which learning format you choose.
 Please review the computer requirements needed to complete your education at University of Phoenix.

 Our online learning is interactive and participative.
 Students complete one course at a time, progress to the next course in the same way as students who meet at our on-campus classrooms, and work in Learning Teams with their classmates for special projects.

-Our Online Campus is an outcome of the University's recognition of the technological transformation of the workplace and the needs of the working adult student.
+Degree programs that can be completed online is an outcome of the University's recognition of the technological transformation of the workplace and the needs of the working adult student.
 Rather than gathering in a traditional classroom, students and instructors interact electronically and asynchronously, resulting in increased access for students by allowing them to control the time and place of their participation.